-If Scrum is the most widely used Agile methodology, Kanban would have to be second place.
-It’s old, it’s elegant, it’s effective, it’s simple and it works.
+If Scrum is the most widely used Agile methodology, Kanban is probably in second place.
+It’s old, it’s elegant, it’s simple and it works.
 This article will explain when to use Kanban vs Scrum.
+And explain the similarities and differences between Scrum and Kanban.
 It really depends on what type of work you are doing.

 So in summary, scrum is well suited to feature development work because:

 Kanban is well suited for work where there is no big backlog of features to go through.
 Rather, the focus is on quickly completing small pieces of work as they come up.

 A common example of this is a team assigned to fixing production incidents.
 Kanban works really well here because:

 I think the basic ideas of the Kanban method (around visualsing work, improving flow and reducing WIP) are great and apply pretty much anywhere.
 But I would not recommend “pure Kanban” (i.e. no other framework like Scrum) if you are doing complex product work.
 Where you need to plan, gather feedback and use that feedback to inform your next planning cycles.

 Kanban doesn’t really tell you how to do that.
 But Scrum has great answers for how to operate there.